 Finding the Best Places to Retire Since 2006!

-Florence (population 8,700) is a weathered waterfront town at the mouth of the Siuslaw River on Oregon's rugged, scenic mid-coast.
-It has grown by 65% in the last 10 to 20 years and is a popular place with retirees.
+Florence (population 9,500) is a weathered waterfront town at the mouth of the Siuslaw River on Oregon's rugged, scenic mid-coast.
+It has grown by 5% during the last 10 years and is popular with retirees.

 Neighborhoods are peppered with pine trees, cherry trees and cedar trees, while many yards have a leafy ground cover instead of grass.
 Homes are primarily ranch ramblers and bungalows.
-The median home price is $223,000.
+The median home price is $410,000, reflecting a 24% increase since a year ago.
 Florentine Estates is a lush 55+ community with a sense of privacy.

 Commercial fishing has always played a part in this area's economy, and while it still does so today, gambling tourism now mingles with the rugged maritime culture.
 The Three Rivers Casino is the reason why.
 With four restaurants, nationally recognized entertainment acts, table games and 700 slot machines, this busy establishment - and Florence - attract people from around the region.